mohammadul/SMHViewer/paper.md

 ### Keyboard Controls

 Keyboard controls comprise rotation, panning, changing lighting and other rendering configurations.

 ## Rendering-modes

 There are three surface rendering modes namely, flat-mode, smooth-mode and finally smooth mode with edges.
 While the flat mode is rendered using flat triangles without using any additional supplied or computed vertex normals, the smooth-mode uses the vertex-normals either using the supplied ones or if possible by computing.
-The third mode is one that it checkse whether a vertex belongs to a edge or not, and then it uses smooth-shading if it does not.
+The third mode is one that it checks whether a vertex belongs to an edge or not, and then it uses smooth-shading if it does not.

 A number of rendering modes are shown in \autoref{fig:rmode00}, \autoref{fig:rmode01}, \autoref{fig:rmode02}, and \autoref{fig:rmode03}.